sr4dev/Unity-SpriteAssist/README.md

 Unity-SpriteAssist is an Unity extension that assist Sprite's mesh creation more conveniently.

 ## 🖥️System Requirements
-Unity 2019.4 or later versions
+Unity 2021.3 LTS or later versions

 ## 📝Features
 - Control Vertex Easily with a Sliderbar.